seeam1026/SQL-data-exploration/Case Study - Foodie-Fi/README.md

 * Customer 6: Started with a trial on 2020-12-23, moved to a basic monthly plan on 2020-12-30, and churned on 2021-02-26.
 * Customer 7: Started with a trial on 2020-02-05, transitioned to a basic monthly plan on 2020-02-12, and upgraded to a pro monthly plan on 2020-05-22.
 * Customer 8: Began with a trial on 2020-06-11, upgraded to a basic monthly plan on 2020-06-18, and then switched to a pro monthly plan on 2020-08-03.
+* The free trial period for all customers lasts exactly 7 days.

 </details>